Think of semicolons as sentence splicers.

 Semicolons separate things.
 Most commonly, they separate two main clauses that are closely related to each other but that could stand on their own as sentences if you wanted them to.

-One reason you might choose to use a semicolon instead of a period is if you wanted to add variety to your sentence structure, for example, if you thought you had too many short, choppy sentences in a row.
+One reason you might choose to use a semicolon instead of a period is if you want to add variety to your sentence structure, for example, if you thought you had too many short, choppy sentences in a row.
 But when you use a semicolon, the main clauses should be closely related to each other.
-You wouldn't write, “It was below zero; Squiggly had pizza for dinner,” because those two main clauses have nothing to do with each other.
+You wouldn't write, “It was below zero outside; Squiggly loves chocolate,” because those two main clauses have nothing to do with each other.
 In fact, the other reason to use a semicolon instead of a period is if you want to draw attention to the relationship between the two clauses.